tuanngo1001/tuanngo1001.github.io/README.md

-# TUAN NGO's resume
+# How to Host a Resume on GitHub Pages

+## Introduction
-This is a Resume formatted in Markdown and hosted on Github Pages using a Jekyll template
+_This is how you create a Resume formatted in Markdown and host it on Github Pages using a Jekyll template._

 ## Contents